edmundhung/conform/docs/configuration.md

 ## Nested Object

-When you need to setup fields as nested object, you can pass the parent field config to [useFieldset](../packages/conform-react/README.md#usefieldset) to get access to its child fields.
+When you need to set up fields as nested object, you can pass the parent field config to [useFieldset](../packages/conform-react/README.md#usefieldset) to get access to its child fields.

 Each field will come with name infered based on the config and will be set to the form control with the [conform](../packages/conform-react/README.md#conform) helper.